fluttercommunity/get_it/README.md

 void registerFactory<T>(FactoryFunc<T> func)
 ```

-You have to pass a factory function `func` that returns an NEW instance of an implementation of `T`.
+You have to pass a factory function `func` that returns a NEW instance of an implementation of `T`.
 Each time you call `get<T>()` you will get a new instance returned.
 How to pass parameters to a factory you can find [here](#passing-parameters-to-factories)

 #### Singleton & LazySingleton
 >Although I always would recommend using an abstract base class as registration type so that you can vary the implementations you don't have to do this.
 You can also register concrete types.